giovanni1707/dom-helpers-js/Documentation/01_CORE/Enhancers Module/10_Bulk Properties Updater Global Query Methods.md

 ## Available Methods & Usage Guide

-Based on the provided code, here's a comprehensive list of all available methods in the `bulk-properties-updater-global-query` module:
+Here's a comprehensive list of all available methods in the `bulk-properties-updater-global-query` module:

 ---